 Pro: Outdoor Activities

-There is a wide array of outdoor activities that you can do in the Clearwater area.
+There is a wide array of outdoor activities you can do in Clearwater.
 Hiking, fishing, canoeing, and cycling are just a few of them.

 One of the most popular outdoor spots is the 40-mile Pinellas Trail.
 This was constructed on top of an abandoned railroad line.
 The trail extends through friendly communities and public parks while going across several rivers and creeks.